yyachi/medusa_rest_client/README.md

 # Description

-This gem is a client for interacting with [Medusa][].
-Medusa provides [REST API][api].
+This gem is a client for interacting with [Medusa][] [REST API][api].
-This gem allows Ruby developers to programmatically access the [API][] and provides some useful functions to manage records on the Medusa programatically.
+This gem allows Ruby developers to programmatically access the API and provides some useful functions to manage records on the Medusa programatically.

 [medusa]: https://github.com/misasa/medusa/        "Medusa"
 [api]: http://dream.misasa.okayama-u.ac.jp/documentation/MedusaRestAPI/ "Medusa Rest API"